levkk/rwf/examples/rest/README.md

 ])
 ```

-The `rest` method will create the paths to serve all 5 REST verbs, just like the `ModelController` except the verbs are implemented manually.
+The `rest` method will create the paths to serve all six REST verbs, just like the `ModelController` except the verbs are implemented manually.

 ## Customizing serialization